-51 See joined cases C-100 to 103/80, SA Musique Diffusion française and others v Commission, para.
-97 and case C-338/00 P, Volkswagen v Commission, paras.
-93 to 98.
+56 See joined cases C-100 to 103/80, SA Musique Diffusion française and others v Commission, paragraph 97 and case C-338/00 P, Volkswagen v Commission, paragraphs 93 to 98.

-52 Case C-501/11 P, Schindler Holding and Others v Commission, para.
-114; Therefore, it is important for corporations that their compliance management system is not a mere "paper shield", but actually effective in practice.

-53 See in particular Guidelines 07/2020 on the concepts of controller and processor in the GDPR ("EDPB Guidelines 07/2020"), para 19.
+57 Case C-501/11 P, Schindler Holding and Others v Commission, paragraph 114; Therefore, it is important for corporations that their compliance management system is not a mere "paper shield", but actually effective in practice.
+58 See in particular Guidelines 07/2020 on the concepts of controller and processor in the GDPR (hereinafter referred to as "EDPB Guidelines 07/2020"), paragraph 19.

-54 Case C-338/00 P, Volkswagen v Commission, para.
-97 and 98; any conflicting national legislation is incompliant with the GDPR and the principle of effectiveness and insofar must not be applied.
+59 Case C-338/00 P, Volkswagen v Commission, paragraphs 97 and 98; any conflicting national legislation is incompliant with the GDPR and the principle of effectiveness and insofar must not be applied.